connect-midhunr/sentiment-analysis-covid19-related-tweets/README.md

 6. Modelling data.
 7. Conclusion.

+## :book: Text Processing

+<li>Stemming is used for text normalization since getting base words is more crucial than the meaning of words to determine whether the message is positive or not.</li>
+<li>TF-IDF was used for feature extraction from text since just the importance of words also needs to be considered.</li>

 ## :book: Modelling

-<li>Four different algorithms were tried out to find out which one performs the best.</li>
+Four different algorithms were tried out to find out which one performs the best.
-<li>TF-IDF was used for feature extraction from text since just the importance of words also needs to be considered.</li>
-<li>Both of these processes were combined in a pipeline.</li>
+1. Logistic Regression
+2. Random Forest
+3. Naive Bayes
+4. Support Vector Machine

 ## 📘: Conclusion